simplicitesoftware/documentation/docs/documentation/devops/java-project.md

 Project package and ANT tasks
 =============================

-This document describes the typical Simplicit&eacute;&reg; project package derived from the standard setup package.
+This document describes the typical Simplicité project package derived from the standard setup package.

 Project package folders
 -----------------------